University of Leicester: What it's really like

 In addition, there’s a wide range of scholarships and bursaries, including the Citizens of Change 100 scholarship.
 This is worth £2,500 per year for UK students, or 50% off your first year of tuition fees for international students.
 To apply, all you need to do is send us a 60-second video explaining how you want to make a change in the world, and a panel of students will choose the winners.
 There’s 50 scholarships available for UK applicants, and 50 for international students.

 Want to explore more UK universities?
-Remember, Unifrog’s Shortlisting tool can help you put together a list of great potential courses.
+Unifrog’s Shortlisting tool can help you put together a list of great potential courses.